 The quality of the granite you select will have the largest impact on the final price.

 Low-end granite costs as little as $35-40 per square foot.

 These slabs usually have a very plain, uniform look, without patterns.
 Colors typically include shades of black, dark grey, light grey and beige.
 This type of granite is ideal for a rental apartment and or a first-time, budget home.

 If you are not looking for anything fancy, Home Depot granite options are worth checking out.
 They are well made, decent quality, and you will have 15-20 different colors to choose from.
 Home Depot also provides installation and old countertop removal services.

 Mid-range granite varieties cost $50-65 per square foot.
 These slabs have more interesting patterns and offer a wide range of color variations.

 These stones boast unique looks and are ideal for upscale kitchens.
-Many have a marbled texture and a very light color, making them appear very similar to marble, but at a significantly lower price.
+Many slabs have a marbled texture and a very light color, making them appear very similar to marble, but at a significantly lower price.
 White granite countertops are particularly sought after, and are often more expensive.